Bradley-Hower/201-reading-notes/class-01.md

 This is the advantage of semantic elements.
 Semantic elements take away the relative factor of an element.
 It also adds readability for the coder.

+## What Requires JavaScript?

+There are two things that require JavaScript.
+Storing values and APIs.

+Storing values - By storing input values from the user, the webpage becomes dynamic.
+This greatly increases the interactivity of a page.
+It also greatly increases what can be done.

+### APIs

+APIs or Application Programming Interfaces, are the plug-and-play of a webpage.
+APIs are what allow other mapped data inputs, applications and more.

+#### Browser APIs - Information pulled from browser environment

++DOM (Document Object Model) - the top level organizer of HTML and CSS +Geolocation - provides GPS and IP address.
++Canvas and WebGL - 2D and 3D graphics.
++Audio and Video - Video feed.
+Web camera, microphone inputs.

+#### Third-party APIs - Code from Other Sites
++Examples:
++Twitter feed
++Maps
++Analytics

 ## Adding JavaScript

 To add JavaScript to a web page, the code can either be internal to the HTML document, or it can be external as a JavaScript file.
 Considerationg to stage of interpretation should be given.
 Referring to code which has not been loaded in will generate errors.